robertchase/blog/blog/content/posts/on-wisdom.md

 Wisdom seems hard to find these days.
-We probably aren't any more foolish than we've ever been, but our ability, and our propensity, to indiscriminately broadcast every half-baked idea makes us seem, on the whole, rather unwise.
+We probably aren't any more foolish than we've ever been, but our ability, and our tendency, to randomly broadcast every half-baked idea makes us seem, on the whole, rather unwise.

 What makes for wisdom?